Was the chair uncomfortable or was it the energy in the room?

 So Chris set out to make a difference.

 With this passion for storytelling and empowering women, Chris launched My Founder Story in 2018.
 Her company develops and provides resources that use the power of storytelling to support female business founders.
-Through her Whyography Workshops, Chris and her team gently guide participants through a process of how to discover and share their WHY, which sets them up for entrepreneurial success.
-The ultimate goal of My Founder Story is to establish an empowered, confident community of women who courageously share their story with the world.
+Through her Whyography Workshops, Chris and her team gently guide participants through a process of how to fully discover and confidently share their WHY, which sets them up for entrepreneurial success.
+The ultimate goal of My Founder Story is to establish an empowered community of women who courageously share their story with the world.